mrochapt/SpectroFX/README.md

 make RACK_DIR=/path/to/Rack-SDK
 ```

-On success, Rack will discover a module named **“SpectroFX”** registered by the plugin at load time.&#x20;
+On success, VCV Rack will discover a module named **“SpectroFX”** registered by the plugin at load time.&#x20;

----

 ## Architecture Notes